How Much Do Porcelain Veneers Cost in Nashville?

 We partner with Sunbit.
 Most patients get approved in minutes, and qualified patients get 0% APR.
 It’s the same financing we offer across our cosmetic dentistry services.

 Veneers qualify for pre-tax health dollars.
-At a 30% bracket, a $2,000 veneer costs about $1,400 in real after-tax money.
+In a 30% bracket, a $1,800 veneer costs about $1,260 in real after-tax money.
 FSA funds expire annually, so use them before the deadline.

 In-House Payment Plans

-For larger smile makeovers, we can split the cost across the stages of treatment so the monthly number stays manageable.
+For larger smile makeovers, the cost can be split across the stages of treatment so the monthly number stays manageable.

 Veneers vs. Bonding vs. Bioclear vs. Crowns

 Veneers aren’t the only way to fix chips, gaps, stains, and uneven teeth.
-Here’s how the options compare so you don’t overspend:
+Here’s how the options compare, and our overview of the best cosmetic dentistry options in Nashville goes deeper on which problem each treatment solves:

 | Option | Cost Per Tooth | Lifespan | Reversible? | Best For |